0mgRod/Code-Editor-V1/README.md

 # Code-Editor-V1

-WARNING: Do not create anything here!
+WARNING: Do not put in any sensitive information!
 The secure version will come soon...
+Also, the code editor is on Replit right now.
+One more notice: I don't think GitHub pages will work.
+This repo is here for you guys to download it.

 ## Credits